Review

 - Prefer a lightweight, quiet, and environmentally friendly option.

-- Want to avoid complex engine maintenance.
+- Want to avoid complex lawn mower maintenance.

 - Like quick starts and ease of use, especially if you are elderly or female.